10 Best Contract Management Software for Startups & Small Business (2026)

 Verdict

-Agiloft is powerful but requires a dedicated admin to manage.
-The free tier is legitimately useful for very small teams, but scaling up means significant investment in configuration.
+Agiloft is powerful but requires a dedicated admin.
+The free tier is legitimately useful for very small teams.
+Scaling up means significant investment in configuration.

 Reviews & Recognition